-Policy FFI(LOCAL) adopted on Policy FFI(LOCAL) adopted on 10/10/2017.
+Policy FFI(LOCAL) adopted on 10/10/2017

 Bullying Prohibited

 The District prohibits bullying, including cyberbullying, as defined by state law.
 Retaliation against anyone involved in the complaint process is a violation of District policy and is prohibited.

 Examples

 Bullying of a student could occur by physical contact or through electronic means and may include hazing, threats, taunting, teasing, confinement, assault, demands for money, destruction of property, theft of valued possessions, name calling, rumor spreading, or ostracism.